cseanburns/presentations/ict310/spatial-analysis.md

 <!-- a type of camera view: from a perspective -->

-## Spatial Memory Recall

-Spatial memory recall refers to the ability to remember and navigate through a physical space.
-It involves the brain's ability to encode, store, and retrieve information about the spatial layout of our environment.

-## Spatial Memory Recall: Exercise

-Test time!

 ## Spatial Analysis Techniques: Methods

 Spatial analysis techniques allow us to explore, visualize, and analyze spatial